feathersui/feathersui-starling/documentation/help/markdown/custom-themes.md

 Button.feathers-toggle-switch-thumb {}
 ```

 In ActionScript, we can pass in a component *name* to `setInitializerForClass()` as the third argument to make the initializer target any component with the specified class **and** the specified name.
-We'll pass in the name `“feathers-toggle-switch-thumb”`, which is defined in the constant `ToggleSwitch.DEFAULT_CHILD_NAME_THUMB`:
+We'll pass in the name `"feathers-toggle-switch-thumb"`, which is defined in the constant `ToggleSwitch.DEFAULT_CHILD_NAME_THUMB`:

 ``` code
 setInitializerForClass( Button, buttonInitializer );